PDXChinese/pdxchinese.github.io/_peeradvisors/pa_aaron_sha.md

 **School: University of Washington**
 **Class: 2022**
 **High School: Jesuit High School**
+**Middle School: Stoller Middle School**
 **Category: Peer Advisor**
 **Hours/Week Available: 2-3**

-Aaron Sha is a 3rd year attending USC as a Pre-Dental major with a Computational Biology Minor.
-Outside of class, he enjoys singing with his A Cappella group, writing for his science-communications journal, and producing music.
+Aaron is a Junior attending the University of Southern California as a major in Human Biology and a minor in Bioinformatics.
+Outside of class, he enjoys singing with his A Cappella group, writing for his science-communications journal, and producing R&B music.
 Quarantine permitting, he also loves cooking with his friends and exploring local food venues.

+Aaron's childhood in Portland mirrors the experience of many Chinese Americans.
+The struggle to balance the cultural strain of growing up in a deeply Chinese family while participating in American institutions contributed to internal conflict that has carried on with him into early adulthood.
+He hopes to apply his experience tutoring, mentoring, and connecting with youth with his own reflections to give back to his local community.